sarmapar/bios611-project1/README.md

 project 1
 ===========
-I'm going to analyze the biodiversity of American National Parks dataset.
+I'm going to analyze the biodiversity of American National Parks dataset from https://www.kaggle.com/nationalparkservice/park-biodiversity?select=species.csv.
 This git repo will eventually include this analysis.

 Usage